Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** update verification
 **Message:** The mandatory data check of %-DK has expired - %responsible%
 **ResData type:** `contact:infData`
+**Trigger:** The registrant did not complete the mandatory email verification within the deadline; the associated domain name(s) are suspended.

 <details>
 <summary>Show XML example</summary>